Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

             nosharedscripts
         }

 When rsyslog is being restarted, all the in-memory contents should flushed to disk.
-The in-memory log rotation policy is added as part existing syslog rotation policy.
+The in-memory log rotation policy is added as part of existing syslog rotation policy.
+The log rotation happens every 2 minutes and keeps 4 weeks of log or max size of all the logs should be less than 4G.
+If it reaches the 4G usage, it deletes all the oldest logs in the log folder.

 ## 2.5 In-Memory Logging Policy

-In order to simply the application interface and improve the logging performace, the following polices are enforce on the in-memory logging.
+In order to simplify the application interface and improve the logging performace, the following polices are enforced on the in-memory logging.
-- Only In-Memory logging file is prefered as this improves the performance and simplifies the in-memory logging interface and its the implementation.
+- Only one In-Memory logging file is prefered as this improves the performance and simplifies the in-memory logging interface and its implementation.
 - Log Rotation Policy
     -   Cron job to rotate the in-memory log for every 2 minutes.
     -   Size of file is restricted to 1mb